MrCrypticxDev/xilla-docs/src/Commands/Major Commands/Backup.md

 # Backup Commands

 !!! :zap: Let's get started! :zap:
-It is recommended to use our slash commands for better experience.
-Message commands doesn't have every property we support on slash commands.
-You can use the `;` prefix or `/` to the various commands.
+For the best experience, we recommend using our slash commands.
+While message commands have some capabilities, slash commands have more features.
+You can use the `;` prefix or `/` to access a variety of commands.
 !!!

 ## [!badge variant="primary" text="backup create"]